MayuriSutar12/Scalar_Excel_Adin/Docs/Architecture.md

 ![System Design Diagram](System%20Design%20Diagram.drawio.png)

-# Key Files and Their Explanations in the Application
+### Key Files and Their Explanations in the Application

-## Key Configuration Files
+Key configuration files include:

 ### Manifest File
 This file is essential for initializing the Excel Add-in.
 You can upload it to the "My Add-ins" section in Excel to get started.